Skip to main content

 - project_path: $BITRISE_PROJECT_PATH

-6. Optionally, set the code_signing_allowed input to yes.
+6. Optionally, set the xcconfig_content input with the value CODE_SIGNING_ALLOWED=YES.
 This allows code signing files to be installed during the build.

 In most cases, you don't need code signing for an app built for a simulator.
 It might be required for certain test cases or third-party dependencies.
 To set up code signing, see iOS code signing.